ButternCream/Spotty/README.md

 5. Make a role called 'Spotty Admin'
 6. Assign the role whoever you want to be able to use the !track command

-To simply add the bot to your server just [click here](https://discordapp.com/oauth2/authorize?scope=bot&permissions=11392&client_id=519285781479555089)

-Its currently just running on my raspberry pi but eventually I'll move it to a VPC

-*Note: make sure it has permssion to send and read messages*

 Until I figure out a better way of handling permissions, this is how it works so everyone cant !track

 ### My Config File